 Unclaimed Freight Offered Under the Hammer Proves An Alluring Attraction.

-At the opening of the "old hoss" reight sale at the Denver & Rio Grande ailroad depot this morning a novel spectacle was presented.
+At the opening of the "old hoss" freight sale at the Denver & Rio Grande railroad depot this morning a novel spectacle was presented.
 A crowd of probably 100 people, most of them men, but containing also a liberal sprinkling of the fair sex, and the latter were among the foremost in the bidding.
 The sale commenced at 10 o'clock, with auctioneer E. M. Onion at the hammer.
-The sale was conducted under the direction of J. B. Caldwell, the the differion of J. B. Cadowin, representing the freight department of the Denver & Rio Grande, and C. R. Aley, local freight agent of the com-pany.
-Four carloads of uncalled for freight were lined up against the rear side of the freight platform, and the articles were taken from the car in the order they came, and were sold and disposed of in the manner most conthe order they came, and were sold and disposed of in the manner most con-venient in their handling.
-Some of the freight has been held for a year or more, it being the cus-tom of the road to hold these "clear-ance sales" once about every three years.
-The sale comprises all the freight which has been pilling up at all of the stations on the road west of Grand Junction, Colorado, and the ac-cumulation has been gathered up and hauled to Salt Lake for disposal at auction. uction.
-One of the articles which went for One of the articles which went for a song, was a 40 gallon barrel of tri-ple extract vinegar, which was knock-ed down for \$5.50.
-A large box of hosi-ery, billed to the American Fork Co-op, and weighing 290 pounds, was bought in by M. Levy for \$77.50.
+The sale was conducted under the direction of J. B. Caldwell, der the direction of J. B. Caldwen, representing the freight department of the Denver & Rio Grande, and C. R. Aley, local freight agent of the com-pany.
+Four carloads of uncalled for freight were lined up against the rear side of the freight platform, and the articles were taken from the car in the order they came, and were sold and discoved of in the manner most condisposed of in the manner most con a song, was a 40 gallon barrel of tri-ple extract vinegar, which was knock-ed down for \$5.50.
+A large box of hosi-ery, billed to the American Fork Coed down for \$3.30.
+A large box of host-ery, billed to the American Fork Co-op, and weighing 290 pounds, was bought in by M. Levy for \$77.50.
 A box of poultry food, weighing probably 25 pounds, went for 50 cents, while three barrels of soda water bear-ing the stamp of a Salt Lake firm, was sold to a farmer fo \$3.50.
-He immed-iately opened up a barrel and invited all hands to "have a drink."
-Rather a tempting Christmas pur-chase was sold for the small sum of \$4, the same being a 50-pound box of brightly bound assorted books.
-One of the books was partially in sight, the books was partially in sight, and it was possible to read the title, which was "Plain Talks on Nature," and it was evident the box contained many books suitable for holiday presmany books suitable for holday pres-ents for children.
+He immed-lately opened up a barrel and invited all hands to "have a drink."
+Rather a tempting Christmas pur-chase was sold for the small sum of \$4. the same being a 50-pound box of brightly bound assorted books.
+One of the books was partially in sight, and it was possible to read the title, which was "Plain Talks on Nature," and it was evident the box contained many books suitable for holiday presbooks suitable for holiday presnany many books suitable for holday pies-ents for children.
 One man went away happy after purchasing an army tent and camping outfit for \$5.25.
 The outfit was billed to Lieut.
-T. A. Bothwell, who failed to appear and liquidate the freight charges. charges.
-A barrel of crockery, billed from A barrel of crockery, blited from Sears, Roebuck & Co., Chicago, was sold for \$3.50, while a sewing ma-chine, consigned to J. A. Russell, Og-den, was bought by a laboring man for \$3.50.
-One of the ladies present bid up as high ts \$3 on the machine, but did not-care to go above \$3.50, as there were other machines in the col-bertion and she said she would wait lection and she said she would wait.
-Among the articles to be disposed Among the articles to be disposed of is a grand plane, several organs, several stoves, portraits, kegs, barrels and boxes of liquor, boxes of house-hold goods, articles too numerous to mention.
+T. A. Bothwell, who failed to appear and liquidate the freight charces.

+Some of the freight has been held for a year or more, it being the cus-tom of the road to hold these "cleartom of the road to hold these characteristics and and shall be and the set of cumulation has been gathered up and hauled to Salt Lake for disposal at auction.
+One of the articles which went for to appear and liquidate the freight charges.
+A barrel of crockery, billed from Sears, Roebuck & Co., Chicago, was sold for \$3.50, while a sewing ma-chine, consigned to J. A. Russell, Og-den, was bought by a laboring man for \$3.50.
+One of the ladies present bid up as high ts \$3 on the machine, but did not-care to go above \$3.50, as there were other machines in the col-lection and she said she would wait.
+Among the articles to be disposed of is a grand plano, several organs, several stoves, portraits, kegs, barrels and boxes of liquor, boxes of house-hold goods, articles too numerous to mention.
 The sale will continue this afternoon and every day, until the en-tire lot is disposed of.
-ALLEGED HOLD UP JAILED.